 Mark Buchanan is a physicist and science writer based in Europe.
 A former editor with the

 international science journal Nature and also New Scientist, he is the author of three books and

 numerous articles exploring the ideas of modern physics.
 He writes occasionally for the New York Times, and has a monthly column in Nature Physics.

-Our workshop will take place at Complexity Science Hub Vienna, Josefstaedter Strasse 39, 1080, Vienna.
+Our workshop took place at Complexity Science Hub Vienna, Josefstaedter Strasse 39, 1080, Vienna.

 Sew Workshop 1′ edition was held

 @Institut des Systèmes Complexes Paris, Île-de-France, 113 rue Nationale, 75013, Paris, France

 Please, visit SEW Workshop Paris 2019 website for more!